data-and-design/data-and-design.github.io/classes/4871/index.md

 - Design prototypes using participatory methods that center disabled experience
 - Recognize how disability is experienced differently across intersecting identities
 - Make the case for inclusive design in your future work (wherever that takes you)

+## Acknowledgements

+Deepest thanks to [Crystal Lee](https://crystaljjlee.com/) for giving feedback on early drafts of the syllabus.
+Thank you to [Enrico Bertini](https://enrico.bertini.io/) for advice/inspiration on the "paper reading roles" assignment model.